Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/docs/observability.md

 ![observability-app-insights-logs-in-synapse](images/observability-app-insights-logs-in-synapse.png)

 The same information can also be queried in Azure Monitor.
 For that, the relevant application insights instance has been selected for the scope under Azure Monitor -> Logs.
 The query is based on "customEvents" logs.
-The "customDimentions" has been parsed to get the individual metrics.
+The "customDimensions" has been parsed to get the individual metrics.

 ![observability-app-insights-logs-in-monitor](images/observability-app-insights-logs-in-monitor.png)